-An easy, sweet side dish that you can throw together in 5 minutes.
-This Cranberry Salad is perfect for the Thanksgiving table, or for any night!
+An easy, sweet side dish that you can throw together in 5 minutes, this Cranberry Salad is perfect for the Thanksgiving table.
+It’s sweet and tart and tastes like the holidays!

 All you need are 6 simple ingredients for this Cranberry Salad: